Archdiocese of Regina

 The Roman Catholic Archdiocese of Regina (Archidioecesis Reginatensis) is a Roman Catholic archdiocese comprising the southern part of the Canadian province of Saskatchewan, as far north as the 30th township, or about 51°30' lat.
 The metropolitan province includes the suffragan dioceses of Prince Albert and Saskatoon.
 The seat of the diocese is in the city of Regina.

 The Diocese of Regina was established on March 4, 1910, with Olivier Elzéar Mathieu as its first bishop.
 Only five years later, on December 4, 1915, Pope Benedict XV raised the diocese to an archdiocese.
-Its current archbishop, Most Reverend Donald Bolen, and staff now serve nearly 124,000 parishioners living in 158 parishes and missions scattered over more than 155,000 square kilometres in southern Saskatchewan.
+Its current archbishop, Donald Bolen, and staff now serve nearly 124,000 parishioners living in 158 parishes and missions scattered over more than 155,000 square kilometres in southern Saskatchewan.
 The archdiocese includes 9 deaneries.

 Construction on the diocese's Holy Rosary Cathedral in Regina extended from 1912 to 1917 and was dedicated to Our Lady of the Most Holy Rosary in November 1913.
 This extraordinary Romanesque building was built with an interior large enough to welcome parishioners and clergy from across southern Saskatchewan for special Masses, ordinations, funerals, weddings, and installations of archbishops.

-In 1998, the former Diocese of Gravelbourg was merged with the Archdiocese, with its former cathedral now designated Our Lady of Assumption Co-Cathedral.
+In 1998, the former Diocese of Gravelbourg was merged with the archdiocese, with its former cathedral now designated Our Lady of Assumption Co-Cathedral.